kmerten10/React-App_Meet/README.md

 Scenario: Show/hide event details
 Given: the list of events was loaded
 When: the user clicks on “Show details” for an event
-Then: the event element will be expanded to show the event details
+Then: the event element will be expanded to show the event details including
+    Name of Event
+    Time and Date of event
+    Locatin of Event
+    About the Event
+    Button to view in google calendar
+    hide/show details button

 Scenario: Specify number of events
 Given: the list of events was loaded